Calvin-L/ezpsl/README.md

 Statements:

  - `x := e;` - assignment
+ - `pick x \in set : predicate;` - nondeterministic choice.
+You may omit the `: predicate` part, in which case the predicate defaults to `TRUE`.
+If the set is empty or if no element matches the predicate, then the process hangs.
  - `if (e) { s } else { s }` - if-then-else
  - `while (e) { s }` - looping
  - `either { s } or { s }` - nondeterministic branching